-Where the heck have I been, anyway?
-On the outside, it seems I’ve been neglecting the site and therefore I’m the worst person ever.
-But those who’ve followed this site for a while, or read my guest post at Tiny Buddha on the fear of change, know that I have been planning on something HUGE and SCARY in my life.
+Those who’ve followed this site for a while, or read my guest post at Tiny Buddha on the fear of change, know that I have been planning on something huge and scary in my life.

 I’ve been planning on moving…

 Now, this change was supposed to have happened at the beginning of this year.
-I was supposed to quit my job, leave the home I’ve known all my life, the place I’ve loved all my life, and the people who have been a part of it, and move my self and things to Austin (I’ll explain WHY soon enough).
+I was supposed to quit my job, leave the home I’ve known all my life, the place I’ve loved all my life, and the people who have been a part of it, and move my self and things to Austin earlier this year.

 Those plans were delayed, though, by a lot of other crap.
 But now, their time has come, and I’ve been busy.

 And tonight…I said goodbye to my friends.

 Until today, the move has always been something distant.
 Something I was conscious of but never thought of.
 Something that I knew was happening, but never felt was happening.
 I’m just not a worrier like that anymore, and despite this upcoming massive change, I was totally fine.

 But on the drive home tonight – I finally did feel it.
 And suddenly the move wasn’t something distant I could avoid, or hypothetical I could ignore.

 Suddenly the move was real.
 Suddenly I realized it was…forever.
 Not literally maybe, but in a “foreseeable future” kind of way.